Special needs: Integrated learning environments

 In many cases, the integration of special needs students into general-learning classrooms has had many benefits.
 A study done by Douglas Marston tested the effects of an integrated learning environment on the academic success of students with special needs.
 He first gathered students in from three different categories: those in isolated learning environments, those in integrated learning environments, and those in a combination of both isolated and integrated learning environments.
 He calculated the average number of words read by each group in the fall and again in the spring, and compared the outcome.
 The findings showed that those in integrated learning environments or a combination of isolated and integrated environments experienced greater improvements in their reading skills than those in strictly isolated environments.

 Integrated classrooms can also have many social benefits on students with special needs.
 By surrounding special needs students with their fully functioning peers, they are exposed to diversity.
 Their close contact with other students will allow them to develop friendships and improve interpersonal skills.

-Special Needs and Education Worldwide
+Special needs and education worldwide

 The integration of children with special needs into school systems is an issue that is being addressed worldwide.
-In Europe, the number of students with special needs in regular classrooms is rising more and more while the number of those in segregated exclusive special needs classrooms is declining.
+In Europe, the number of students with special needs in regular classrooms is rising, while the number of those in segregated exclusive special needs classrooms is declining.
 However, in other countries such as China, educational opportunities for those with disabilities have been a longstanding issue.
 Certain cultural beliefs and ideologies have prevented the integration of all students regardless of ability, yet in recent years, China has progressed significantly by allocating more funding to programs to support disabled people and striving to create more inclusive communities within schools.